 By 1980 the pendulum had swung to the right once again, regulation falling into disfavor.
 Laissez faire policies returned under Ronald Reagan.
 In turn, deficits blossomed, and the market crashed again in 1987 under the weight of the DotCom boom, and savings and loan scandals.
 Under GW Bush a scarier crash occurred in 2008, following the fallout of the mortgage market.

-America laws, passed in the heart of crises, need to be remembered and embraced, not discarded during better times.
+American laws, passed in the heart of crises, need to be remembered and embraced, not discarded during better times.

 Much like America during and after World War Two, private, public, and global financial institutions cooperated for just and equitable progress.
 Enlightened self-interest with carefully crafted guardrails enhance prosperity, and promotes financial stability.

 Those lessons in economic policy made the 20th Century, America’s Century.
 This isn’t a lesson we have to relearn, the path has been paved.

 The September 11th attacks in 2001 got our school year off to a strange start.
 There was, of course, the horror, and a lot of unplanned discussion about the Middle East.
 The course I taught covered Early American History through Reconstruction, and I couldn’t afford to take a lot of time to debrief.
 Nonetheless, the events of that day provided useful lessons that surfaced later in the year.